fjtirado/knative_workflow_python/README.md

 ```
 mvn clean package
 ```

+In some terminals, you need to ensure the local image is loaded into minikube by running

+`minikube image load dev.local/serverless-workflow-knative-python-quarkus:1.0-SNAPSHOT -p knative`

+and update the service accordingly

+`kn service update serverless-workflow-knative-python-quarkus  --image=dev.local/serverless-workflow-knative-python-quarkus:1.0-SNAPSHOT --pull-policy=IfNotPresent`

 Once done, your workflow service should be available in knative, you need to find out the uri